Unintended CPython101

 Flag

 In my opinion, the unintended solution was super cool and it deserves to be a challenge.
-Thank you to the 2600 students who organised this CTF!
+Thanks to the 2600 students who organised this CTF!